riotnrrd-eu/riotnrrd-eu.github.io/_posts/2025-01-30-Mismatched-Intelligence.markdown

 # So what's new?

 The first thing that is weird about the sudden panic is that *none of it was news*.
-Ben Thompson devoted his [*Stratechery* update](https://stratechery.com/2025/stratechery-updates-deepseek-r1-deepseek-implications/)(paywall) on the 21st of January to DeepSeek.
-Ben links to a *Bloomberg* piece from the 9th of January titled "[China’s DeepSeek Shows Why Trump’s Trade War Will Be Hard to Win](https://www.bloomberg.com/opinion/articles/2025-01-09/chinese-ai-deepseek-shows-why-trump-s-trade-war-will-be-hard-to-win)".
+Ben Thompson devoted his [*Stratechery* update](https://stratechery.com/2025/stratechery-updates-deepseek-r1-deepseek-implications/) (paywall) on the 21st of January to DeepSeek.
+Ben in turn links to a *Bloomberg* piece from the 9th of January titled "[China’s DeepSeek Shows Why Trump’s Trade War Will Be Hard to Win](https://www.bloomberg.com/opinion/articles/2025-01-09/chinese-ai-deepseek-shows-why-trump-s-trade-war-will-be-hard-to-win)".

 Further back, Simon Willison mentioned DeepSeek no fewer than 11 times in his round-up of [Things we learned about LLMs in 2024](https://simonwillison.net/2024/Dec/31/llms-in-2024/).
 The first mention was not even because DeepSeek was newsworthy in itself; instead, DeepSeek was included as just one example of the use of synthetic data created by one model for training new models: